-For the Fiscal Year Ended December 31, 2023 Commission File Number 1-4949 CHMMINS INC
+For the Fiscal Year Ended December 31, 2024 Commission File Number 1-4949 CUMMINS INC.

-COMMINIO .
-Indiana Indiana 35-0257090 (State of Incorporation) (IRS Employer Identification No.) o.)
-500 Jackson Street Box 3005 Columbus, Indiana 47202- (Address of principal executive of Telephone (812) 377-500 offices) Securities s registered pursuant to Section 12(b) of the e Act: Title of each class Trading Symbol(s) Name of o each exchange on which register ed Common stock, \$2.50 pa ar value CMI N ew York Stock Exchange Sec urities re gistered pursuant to Section 12 (g) of the A et: None.
-Indicate by check mark if the registrant is a w ell-know n seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗵 No Indicate by check mark if the registrant is not required to file reports pursuant to Section n 13 or Sect ion 15(d) of the Act.
-Yes □ N No ⊠ Indicate by check mark whether the registrant 1934 during the preceding 12 months (or for filing requirements for the past 90 days.
-Yes such shor ter period that the registrant was Indicate by check mark whether the registrant of Regulation S-T (§ 232.405 of this chapter) such files).
-Yes ⊠ No □ Indicate by check mark whether the registrant an emerging growth company.
-See the definit company" in Rule 12b-2 of the Exchange Act ions of "l Large accelerated filer X Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by new or revised financial accounting standards omplying with any Indicate by check mark whether the registrant control over financial reporting under Section prepared or issued its audit report.
-Yes 🗷 N 404(b) o If securities are registered pursuant to Section the filing reflect the correction of an error to p whether the financial statements of the reg istrant included in received by any of the registrant's executive officers during the relevant recovery period pursuant to §240.10D-1(b).

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗷

-The aggregate market value of the voting stock held by non-affiliates was approximately \$34.7 billion at June 30, 2023.
-This value includes all shares of the registrant's common stock, except for treasury shares.
+Indiana 35-0257090 (State of Incorporate tion) (IRS Employer Identification N o.)
+500 Jackson Street Box 3005 Columbus, Indiana 47202-3 (Address of principal executive o Telephone (812) 377-500 : Securities registered pursuant to Section e Act: Title of each class Trading Symbol(s) Name of e ach exchange on which register ·ed Common stock, \$2.50 pa ar value CMI Ne ew York Stock Exchange Sec urities reg gistered pursuant to Section 12( g) of the A et: None. indicate by check mark if the registrant is a w ell-known seasoned issuer, as defined in F Rule 405 of the Securities Act.
+Yes 🗵 No 0 🗆 indicate by check mark if the registrant is not required t to file reports pursuant to Section 13 or Sect ion 15(d) of the Act.
+Yes 🗆 No ⊠ Indicate by check mark whether the registrant 1934 during the preceding 12 months (or for saling requirements for the past 90 days.
+Yes I indicate by check mark whether the registrant of Regulation S-T (§ 232.405 of this chapter) such files).
+Yes ⊠ No □ such shorte No □ has subm er period that the registrant was I nitted electronically every Interactions. required to file such reports) and (2) has be ile required to be submitted pu een subject to such ursuant to Rule 405 indicate by check mark whether the registrant an emerging growth company.
+See the definit company" in Rule 12b-2 of the Exchange Act ions of "la Large accelerated filer $\times$ Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company f an emerging growth company, indicate by enew or revised financial accounting standards e 1 complying with any indicate by check mark whether the registrant control over financial reporting under Section prepared or issued its audit report.
+If securities are registered pursuant to Section he filing reflect the correction of an error to p whether the financial statements of the reg gistrant included in indicate by check mark whether any of those received by any of the registrant's executive of d compensation indicate by check mark whether the registrant is a shell company (as defined in Rule 12 b-2 of the E xchange Act).
+Yes 🗆 No 🗷 The aggregate market value of the voting stood the registrant's common stock, except for the y \$38.0 billi on at June 30, 2024.
+This value e includes all shares As of January 31, 2025, there were 137,481.1 64 shares outstanding of \$2.50 par value of ommon sto ek.